About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in law, or in any other social science discipline including sociology, anthropology, politics, and economics.
+- a first-class or strong upper second class undergraduate degree (average mark of 65% or above) with honours in law, or in any other social science discipline including sociology, anthropology, politics, and economics.
 In exceptional cases, the degree may be in the humanities.
-A high upper second class is normally defined as one in which an average mark of 65% or above is achieved.

 Most students admitted to the programme have a previous master's qualification but this is not a formal requirement.